Stade Léo Lagrange

-Stade Léo Lagrange (/fr/) is a stadium in Besançon, France.
-It is currently used for football matches and is the home stadium of Racing Besançon.
-The stadium holds 10,500 spectators.
+Stade Léo Lagrange (/fr/) is a football stadium in Besançon, France.
+Originally constructed as a velodrome in 1939, it is now used for football matches and is the home stadium of Racing Besançon.
+The stadium holds approximately 10,000 spectators.

-On 31 January 2014, it hosted a Six Nations Under 20s Championship match between France and England with France winning 21 - 15.
+On May 7, 2014, the France women's national football team played a World Cup qualifying match against Hungary at Stade Léo Lagrange, winning 4-0.